denten-books/plain-text/5-chapter.md

 seemingly mundane tasks like organizing one's bookshelves or backing up one's documents, should take on an urgent intellectual importance.
-More than that, I am compelled to view the material contexts of media being beyond the discussion about preservation.
+More than that, I am compelled to view the material contexts of media being beyond the discussion about document preservation or self-preservation.
 Fundamentally, the various cognitive artifacts of a material self must constitute a protected class of objects, which, unlike most other dead things, participate in the realm of ethics and aesthetics.
 If these structures embody an integral part of the mind, as James and others suggest, they must also properly participate in intellectual ideals like "clarity of thought," "free thought," or "critical thinking."

 These are perhaps heady thoughts, to be met with a measure of skepticism towards the limits of literary theory, book history, and library science.
 After